DEA Seizure of Cash at the Airport

 If the DEA agents lack jurisdiction to make the stop, the fact that the officers are acting beyond the bounds of their jurisdiction violates the Fourth Amendment.

-Additionally, the claimant can often show that the way the stop was conducted was unreasonable, that the stop was unconstitutionally prolonged, or that the drug dog alert was not reliable.
+Additionally, the claimant can often show that the stop was conducted in an unreasonable way, that it was unconstitutionally prolonged, or that the drug dog alert was not reliable.

-The Government fails to demonstrate that the drug dog was reliable enough to justify a warrantless search of the vehicle when no dog expert was called, and no log books on the reliability of the dog were produced.
+The Government fails to demonstrate that the drug dog was reliable enough to justify a warrantless search of the vehicle when no dog expert was called and no log books on the dog’s reliability were produced.

 Filing a Motion for Return of Property

-After the property is taken by the DEA, the owner of the property can file a claim based on the Criminal Rule of Civil Procedure 41(g) and 18 U.S.C. § 983.
+After the property is taken by the DEA, the owner can file a claim based on the Criminal Rule of Civil Procedure 41(g) and 18 U.S.C. § 983.
 Rule 41(g) provides:

 (g) Motion to Return Property.
 A person aggrieved by an unlawful search and seizure of property or by the deprivation of property may move for the property’s return.
 The motion must be filed in the district where the property was seized.
 The court must receive evidence on any factual issue necessary to decide the motion.
 If it grants the motion, the court must return the property to the movant, but may impose reasonable conditions to protect access to the property and its use in later proceedings.